Pay with Vipps and Klarna

 4. Dull needle? – When is it time to change?

-5. The needle hardly goes into the wool
+5. The needle barely penetrates the wool

-6. The needle makes puncture marks
+6. The needle makes hole marks

 7. Details disappear into the wool